 Facing removal from Tennessee?
 Let us help

-The Law Office of Perry A. Craft, PLLC protects the rights of immigrants and undocumented workers facing criminal charges.
+The Nashville Immigrant Criminal Defense attorney at The Law Office of Perry A. Craft, PLLC protects the rights of immigrants and undocumented workers facing criminal charges.
 We offer you caring and practical advice to help you through the justice system.
 To discuss your case with an attorney who understands the consequences of a conviction, call 615-953-3808 or fill out our convenient contact form.